 Dr Ingrid Appelqvist is a food material scientist with strong multidisciplinary interests in reformulating food to developing a healthier and more sustainable food supply for the food industry and consumers.
 She has led research projects in developing novel healthy food using alternative plant-based proteins, which included reducing the carbon and water footprint of the products.
 She also developed research in personalised food based on the human genetic blueprint and using individual biometric data from wearable technology.
-She is currently Aurecon’s Client Director for Manufacturing.
+She was formerly Aurecon’s Client Director for Manufacturing.

 Hester de Wet is a chartered electrical engineer with industry experience ranging from mining, transmission and distribution systems, renewable energy, and civil aerospace to construction.
 She has worked in countries throughout the world with a focus on project management, design management, business strategy and innovation across the complete system life cycle, from research and product development to on-site project delivery.
 She leads the digital strategy for Aurecon’s Energy, Resources and Manufacturing market, focusing on digital solution implementation to solve key challenges for our clients.